Reasons and Persons: Reception

-Bernard Williams described Reasons and Persons as "brilliantly clever and imaginative", and commended it as part of a wave of work in analytic philosophy that deals with concrete moral problems rather than abstract meta-ethics.
+Bernard Williams called Reasons and Persons "brilliantly clever and imaginative" and commended it as part of a wave of work in analytic philosophy that deals with concrete moral problems rather than abstract meta-ethics.

 Philip Kitcher wrote in his review of Parfit's On What Matters that Reasons and Persons "was widely viewed as an outstanding contribution to a cluster of questions in metaphysics and ethics".

-Peter Singer included Reasons and Persons on a top ten list of favourite books in The Guardian, stating that "Parfit's penetrating thought and spare prose make this one of the most exciting, if challenging, works by a contemporary philosopher".
+Peter Singer included Reasons and Persons on a top ten list of favourite books in The Guardian, writing, "Parfit's penetrating thought and spare prose make this one of the most exciting, if challenging, works by a contemporary philosopher".

-Writing for The New York Review of Books, the philosopher P.F.
-Strawson gave the book a positive review, stating "Very few works in the subject can compare with Parfit’s in scope, fertility, imaginative resource, and cogency of reasoning".
+For The New York Review of Books, the philosopher P. F. Strawson gave the book a favourable review, writing, "Very few works in the subject can compare with Parfit's in scope, fertility, imaginative resource, and cogency of reasoning".

-In an interview, David Chalmers said that he "loved" Reasons and Persons, saying that it gave him a "sense of how powerful analytic philosophy can be when done clearly and accessibly."
+In an interview, David Chalmers said he "loved" Reasons and Persons and that it gave him a "sense of how powerful analytic philosophy can be when done clearly and accessibly".